sgarrison05/Comptime-Calculator-cli/README.md

-# comptime_calculator_cli_py
+# Comptime Calculator CLI - Version
-Basic Comptime Calculator CLI version for the minimalist.
+Basic Comptime Calculator used in the terminal for the minimalist.